anonoz/anonoz/README.md

 - ⚡ Fun fact: ...
 -->

-I am currently not working.
+I am currently on a hiatus.
 I used to be a full stack Ruby on Rails engineer, occasionally did some devops works as well.

 Despite the public repos that I have pinned here, I am not an AI/ML practicioner, these are just courseworks that I have done during last year of my degree study.